Writer’s block is no joke. You think and think, but every sentence you type feels like you’re trying to move a piano up a staircase.

 7. Talk To Some Customers

 We’ll assume you have customers who are happy with your product or service, happy enough to want to tell the world about it.
-Interview a few of those customers about their experience with you, and build an article around their responses.
+Interview a few of those customers about their experience with you and build an article around their responses.
 For extra credibility, record what they had to say and add an audio or video component to the article.

 8. Share Your Data

 Think about the different news stories you see: this is how many people work two jobs, this is how many people speak English as a second language.
-These kind of stories are based on data.
+These kinds of stories are based on data.
 You have access to your own data, about your company.
 Find out what it’s telling you, and then craft a blog post based on that information.
 You can liven things up with a few charts or graphs.

 If you’re still looking for ways to reach your audience with your blog, IQnection can help.
 Our digital marketing team is adept at identifying blog topics that will speak to your customers.
 If you’re suffering from writer’s block, we’ll find ways to get around it.